-- pain caused by a side effect of a treatment
+- side effect of a treatment

 Some of the most common treatment side effects include: